Super Review’s one-on-one series aims to spotlight key investment insights from the superannuation sector.

 Managing around 80 per cent of our Australian Equities exposure internally provides the flexibility to act quickly and at scale to take advantage of market dislocations.

 Logical and incremental improvement is a core pillar of our investment strategy and we do not expect significant changes to this approach.
-AI is an interesting opportunity and we are continuously exploring how to integrate it into our investment process to enhance decision-making and efficiency.
+AI is an interesting opportunity and we are continuously exploring how to integrate it into our investment process to enhance decision making and efficiency.

 As markets brace for volatility, interest rate cuts, and moderating inflation, how is the fund preparing portfolios for these shifts?

-While we manage our portfolios with a long-term perspective, we also consider factors that influence our market outlook which may lead to tactical adjustments.
+While we manage our portfolios with a long-term perspective, we also consider factors that influence our market outlook that may lead to tactical adjustments.
 For instance, as the market anticipates and, hopefully for mortgage holders, experiences rate cuts, our exposure to rate-sensitive stocks like Transurban is well positioned to benefit.

 What initiatives are you pursuing to enhance member outcomes and ensure that your fund remains competitive?